 Several years ago, when I was preparing for a trip to Europe, a good friend virtually introduced me to Lisa Rankin, a Canadian who had followed her dream to Paris, thinking that we would have a lot in common.
 How right she was.
 Lisa invited me to join one of the food tours that she was leading in the Saint-Germain-des-Prés district, and a friendship was born!
 To this day, it remains one of the best food tours I have taken anywhere and Lisa is one of the loveliest people I have met in my travels.

 Lisa is the founder and operator of the award-winning Flavors of Paris, sharing local, Parisian tastes and experiences with thousands of clients from around the world.
-This month, she will be our guest in the Solo Traveler Insiders Speaker Series.
-I recently interviewed Lisa to find out more about her, her tours, and life in Paris.
+In July, she was our guest in the Solo Traveler Insiders Speaker Series.
+I interviewed Lisa to find out more about her, her tours, and life in Paris.

 As a Canadian expat, you are living out your dream of living in France.
 Tell us a bit about how that came to be.
 Why Paris?